AIM-Harvard/FaceAge/src/README.md

 Predicting FaceAge for 2547 subjects at: '/home/dennis/git/FaceAge/data/utk_hi-res_qa'

-(2547/2547) Running the face localization step for "28_0_4_20170117202427928.jpg" ...
-Done in 2024.72 seconds.
+(2547/2547) Running the face localization step for "28_0_4_20170117202427928.jpg"" ...
+Done in 2013.39 seconds.

-(2547/2547) Running the age estimation step for "28_0_4_20170117202427928" ...
-Done in 78.1542 seconds.
+(2547/2547) Running the age estimation step for "28_0_4_20170117202427928"" ...
+Done in 95.157 seconds.

 Saving predictions at: '/home/dennis/git/FaceAge/outputs/utk_hi-res_qa_res.csv'...
 Done.
 ```

-Finally, `predict_folder_demo.py` ran on the same machine, without exploiting the GPU (rather, using an AMD Ryzen 7 3800X 8-Core; the system is equipped with 64 GBs of RAM).
-Given the nature of the operations involved and the lightweight models, it is no surprise the performances during the inference phase are comparable:
+Finally, here follows the output of `predict_folder_demo.py` ran on the same machine, without exploiting the GPU (rather, using an AMD Ryzen 7 3800X 8-Core; the system is equipped with 64 GBs of RAM).
+Given the system specifications, the nature of the operations involved and the lightweight models, the performances during the inference phase are comparable:

 ```
 (faceage-cpu) dennis@R2-D2:~/git/FaceAge/src/test$ python -W ignore predict_folder_demo.py